 A tracking platform allows a business to effectively manage their internal marketing campaigns, publisher relationships, invoices, and much more — all under one dashboard.
 Real-time data analytics and reporting enables strategic management of advertising spend and informed decision making.
 Unlike ad networks, most tracking platforms are unbiased.
 There are no offer marketplaces provided, and publisher relationships are managed directly by the user.
 In addition, most tracking platforms are self-service and require day-to-day management, and with that, give direct insight into publisher relationships.

 Option 2: Sign Up With an Ad Network

 An ad network provides advertisers with a marketplace of publishers who are willing to promote the advertiser’s goods or services on their own websites and marketing channels.
 Think of an ad network as the middle-man that connects advertisers with publishers.
 Advertisers are able to easily reach a large audience, while publishers are able to find affiliate programs that are suitable for their traffic types through an ad network.
 Ad networks oversee these relationships and take on the role of management.
 The more costly option, joining an ad network grants advertisers a hands-off way of promoting their product or service through a wide variety of publisher channels.

-Many words are interchangeable or loosely defined in the performance marketing space.
+Many words are interchangeable or loosely defined in the performance marketing and affiliate program space.
 Before diving into the pros and cons of joining an ad network or purchasing a tracking platform, we’ll first define key industry terms:

 - Affiliate Program: A program offered by advertisers that gives affiliates the opportunity for compensation in exchange for promoting their product or service.
 Affiliates are paid by the advertiser when a predetermined conversion point occurs (i.e. user makes a purchase, fills out a form, signs up for something, ect.).